-- Protecting children from maltreatment. - Preventing the impairment of children's health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

-• Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Preventing the impairment of children's health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.